Sim4IA-Bench: A User Simulation Benchmark Suite for Next Query and Utterance Prediction: Assessing Simulator Fidelity

 \subsection{Measures}

 \textbf{Semantic Similarity.} Semantic similarity assesses how close the predicted queries are in meaning to the original user queries.
-We computed the average over $N$ sessions of the cosine similarity between sentence embeddings of the original query $q_i^{true}$ and the $K$ candidate queries $q_{i,j}$, bounding the similarity values from $[-1, 1]$ to $[0, 1]$ for better visual comparability with the other measures.
+We computed the average cosine similarity between sentence embeddings of the original query $q_i^{true}$ and the $Q$ candidate queries $q_{i,j}$ over $N$ sessions.
+We then bounded the similarity values from $[-1, 1]$ to $[0, 1]$ for better visual comparability with the other measures.

 This measure ensures that candidates are not only syntactically similar but also semantically aligned with the user’s intent.